tamalerhino/kube-lab/setup-alpine.md

 ```bash
 reboot
 ```
-Thats it!
+That's it!

-## Additional configs
+## Additional Configuration

 ### SSHD
 It might be a pain to have to write everything through the console, alpine has sshd installed and running but you cant login with the root user unless you make some changes

-edit the `/etc/ssh/sshd_config` file by:
+Edit the `/etc/ssh/sshd_config` file by:

-uncomenting the line
+Uncommenting the line
 ```
 #PermitRootLogin prohibit-password
 ```